IPB

 ; End of function PalCycle_ABZ

-Put this code close to the offset table, either right after the table, or after the end of PalCycle_SBZ (at the end of the file).
+Put this code close to the offset table, either right after the table, or after the end of PalCycle_SBZ (just before Pal_TitleCyc).

 Collision pointers

 The new zone needs collision data.
 You may already have this data if you used SonED2.
-To do so, just add an entry to ColPointers.
+To define collision for your new zone, open up _inc\Collision index pointers.asm and add a line for your zone.
 If this is the first zone you add, you will also need to define collision for the ending sequence "zone", as the collision is usually loaded elsewhere for the ending sequence.
 For the ending sequence, the collision data from Green Hill Zone will do.
 If you used collision data from another zone for your own, you can point to that zone's collision data directly; otherwise, you must point to your own data and incbin that data.

-Here is what the collision array should look like with one additional zone, assuming the zone uses independent collision data:
+Here is what _inc\Collision index pointers.asm should look like with one additional zone, assuming the zone uses independent collision data:

 ; ---------------------------------------------------------------------------